dianaiaurum/Arduino-Oil-Fryer/README.md

 # Arduino-Oil-Fryer

-A PID temperature control simulation for an oil fryer
+For a school project, I made a PID temperature control for an oil fryer.
+The temperature control was simulated by controlling an incandescent light bulb.